-The DOJ has advised us that the civil aspect of the coordinated investigation referenced above is a False Claim Act investigation focused on billings submitted to government payers in relation to services provided at those facilities.
+The DOJ has advised us that the civil aspect of the coordinated investigation referenced above is a False Claims Act investigation focused on billings submitted to government payers in relation to services provided at those facilities.
 At present, we are uncertain as to potential liability and/or financial exposure of the Company and/or named facilities, if any, in connection with these matters.

 In December, 2015, we were advised that the DOJ opened an investigation involving the El Paso Behavioral Health System in El Paso, Texas.
-The DOJ is investigating potential Stark law violations relating to arrangements between the facility and physician(s) at the facility.
+The DOJ was investigating potential Stark law violations relating to arrangements between the facility and physician(s) at the facility.
 These agreements were entered into before we acquired the facility as a part of our acquisition of Ascend Health Corporation in October, 2012.
 To our knowledge, this matter is not a part of the omnibus investigation referenced above.
-At present, we are uncertain as to potential liability and/or financial exposure, if any, which may be associated with this matter.
+We have reached a settlement with the DOJ, which did not have a material impact on our consolidated financial statements, concluding this matter.

 In January, 2016, we were notified that the Department of Justice opened an investigation of the South Texas Health System of a potential False Claim Act case regarding compensation paid to cardiologists pursuant to employment agreements entered into in 2005.
-At present, we are uncertain as to potential liability and/or financial exposure, if any, which may be associated with this matter.
+In February, 2017, we were notified that the Department of Justice decided not to intervene in an under seal qui tam case and filed a notice of declination.
+Further, we have been informed that the relator is dismissing the case.